dr563105/fastsetup/README.md

 cd fastsetup
 ./setup-conda.sh
 ```

 #### Note:
 Deviates from fastai's fastsetup `setup-conda.sh`script in creating a `.condarc` file.
 My
-experiments have shown this step to be troublesome.
+experiments have shown this file to be troublesome.

-Then
+Then,

 ```
 source ~/.zshrc (or source ~/.bashrc)